5.1 – Things you should know by now

 So, the mark to market is just a daily accounting adjustment where –

 Why do you think M2M is required in the first place?
-Well, think about it – M2M is a daily cash adjustment by means of which the exchange drastically reduces the counterparty default risk.
-As long a trader holds the contract, the exchange by virtue of the M2M ensures both the parties are fair and square on a daily basis.
+Think about it – M2M is a daily cash adjustment by which the exchange drastically reduces the counterparty default risk.
+As long a trader holds the contract, the exchange by the M2M ensures both the parties are fair and square daily.

 5.4 – Margins, the bigger perspective

 Let us now relook at margins keeping M2M in perspective.
-As mentioned earlier, the margins required at the time of initiating a futures trade is called “Initial Margin (IM)”.
+As mentioned earlier, the margins required to initiate a futures trade are called “Initial Margin (IM)”.
 Initial margin is a certain % of the contract value.
 We also know –

 Initial Margin (IM) = SPAN Margin + Exposure Margin

-Each and every time a trader initiates a futures trade (for that matter any trade) there are few financial intermediaries who work in the background making sure that the trade carries out smoothly.
+Every time a trader initiates a futures trade (for that matter, any trade), few financial intermediaries work in the background, ensuring that the trade carries out smoothly.
 The two prominent financial intermediaries are the broker and the exchange.

-Now if the client defaults on an obligation, obviously it has a financial repercussion on both the broker and the exchange.
-Hence if both the financial intermediaries have to be insulated against a possible client default, then both of them need to be covered adequately by means of a margin deposit.
+If the client defaults on an obligation, it obviously has a financial repercussion on both the broker and the exchange.
+Hence if both the financial intermediaries have to be insulated against a possible client default, they need to be covered adequately using a margin deposit.

-In fact this is exactly how it works – ‘SPAN Margin’ is the minimum requisite margins blocked as per the exchange’s mandate and ‘Exposure Margin’ is the margin blocked over and above the SPAN to cushion for any MTM losses.
+In fact, this is exactly how it works – ‘SPAN Margin’ is the minimum requisite margins blocked as per the exchange’s mandate, and ‘Exposure Margin’ is the margin blocked over and above the SPAN to cushion for any MTM losses.
 Do note both SPAN and Exposure margin are specified by the exchange.
-So at the time of initiating a futures trade the client has to adhere to the initial margin requirement.
-The entire initial margin (SPAN + Exposure) is blocked by the exchange.
+So at the time of initiating a futures trade, the client has to adhere to the initial margin requirement.
+The exchange blocks the entire initial margin (SPAN + Exposure).

-Between the two margins, SPAN Margin is more important as not having this in your account means a penalty from the exchange.
-The SPAN margin requirement has to be strictly maintained as long as the trader wishes to carry his position overnight/next day.
-In fact for this reason, SPAN margin is also sometimes referred to as the “Maintenance Margin”.
+SPAN Margin is more important between the two margins as not having this in your account means a penalty from the exchange.
+The SPAN margin requirement must be strictly maintained as long as the trader wishes to carry his position overnight/next day.
+For this reason, SPAN margin is also sometimes referred to as the “Maintenance Margin”.

 So how does the exchange decide what should be the SPAN margin requirement for a particular futures contract?
-Well, they use an advance algorithm to calculate the SPAN margins on a daily basis.
-One of the key inputs that goes into this algorithm is the ‘Volatility’ of the stock.
+Well, they use an advance algorithm to calculate the SPAN margins daily.
+One of the key inputs that go into this algorithm is the ‘Volatility’ of the stock.
 Volatility is a very crucial concept; we will discuss it at length in the next module.
-For now just remember this – if volatility is expected to go up, the SPAN margin requirement also goes up.
+For now, just remember this – if volatility is expected to go up, the SPAN margin requirement also goes up.

 Exposure margin, which is an additional margin, varies between 4% -5% of the contract value.

-Now, let us look at a futures trade keeping both the margin and the M2M in perspective.
+Now, let us look at a futures trade, keeping both the margin and the M2M perspective.
 The trade details are as shown below –

 |Symbol||HDFC Bank Limited|